GameServersHub-LLC/Knowledgebase/docs/path-of-titans/setup/path-of-titans-how-to-install-mods.md

       content: /path of titans - 667x260.webp
   - - meta
     - name: description
       content: Explore GameServersHub's Gaming Wiki for in-depth info on Path of Titans.
-Find details on gameplay, features, and updates for the ultimate dino MMO adventure!
+Find info on gameplay, features, and updates for the ultimate dino MMO adventure!
   - - meta
     - name: keywords
       content: Path Of Titans